Every website has a landing page. A page for their customers to stand on and to start touring your website.

 Think of your landing page like a leaky bucket.
 Pouring in lots of water into the bucket keeps the bucket topped up and makes it appear as good as new.
 But after a while, all the water pours out leaving your bucket empty.

 Similarly, no matter how excellent your landing page appears, if you don’t identify and patch its loopholes, you’ll eventually lose your potential customers.
-Which is why you ought to consistently pay attention to and optimize all your landing page elements.
+This is why you ought to consistently pay attention to and optimize all your landing page elements.
 Here’s what you can do when starting out on landing page optimization:

 - Present Hard-to-resist offers- Your landing page should be so compelling that visitors can’t resist whatever you’re offering.